sharetribe/flex-docs/src/docs/concepts-transactions/reviews/index.md

 You can create a logic that stores the number of reviews and their previous average in the listing's metadata, and updates these when a new review is added.
-That way, you can e.g. display the average rating on the listing page, or use it to sort listings.
+That way, you can, for instance, display the average rating on the listing page, or use it to sort listings.